Clinical neuropsychology: Career

 Neuropsychologists commonly work in hospitals.
 There are three main variations in which a clinical neuropsychologist may work at a hospital: as an employee, consultant, or independent practitioner.
-A clinical neuropsychologist working as an employee of a hospital would receive a salary, benefits, and have a contract for employment.
+A clinical neuropsychologist working as an employee of a hospital would receive a salary and benefits and have a contract for employment.
 The hospital is in charge of legal and financial responsibilities for their neuropsychologists.
-The second option of working as a consultant implies that the clinical neuropsychologist is part of a private practice or is a member of a physicians group.
-In this scenario, the clinical neuropsychologist may work in the hospital like the employee of the hospital but all financial and legal responsibilities go through the group which the clinical neuropsychologist is a part of.
+The second option of working as a consultant implies that the clinical neuropsychologist is part of a private practice or is a member of a physicians' group.
+In this scenario, the clinical neuropsychologist may work in the hospital like an employee of the hospital, but all financial and legal responsibilities go through the group that the clinical neuropsychologist is a part of.
 The third option is to be an independent practitioner, who works alone and may even have their office outside of the hospital or rent a room in the hospital.
 In the third case, the clinical neuropsychologist is completely on their own and in charge of their own financial and legal responsibilities.